 The Teaser

-The Teaser is a challenging Pilates exercise that targets the abdominal muscles, hip flexors, and quads, all of which can help runners improve their strength and stability.
+The Teaser targets the abdominals, hip flexors, and quads, and can help runners build the core strength and stability needed for longer training sessions.

 - Lie on your back with your knees bent and your feet flat on the mat.

-- Reach your arms overhead towards your feet, keeping your shoulders away from your ears.
+- Reach your arms overhead toward your feet, keeping your shoulders relaxed.

-- Engage your abs and begin to roll up, lifting your shoulders, upper back, and legs off the mat.
+- Engage your abdominals and begin to roll up, lifting your shoulders, upper back, and legs off the mat.

 - Hold for a few seconds before rolling back down.